-Chaplain Crystal Steege will speak at the Great Bend Aglow Lighthouse meeting, Saturday, Dec.
-13, at Perkins Family Restaurant, 2920 10th St. Coffee and social time begins at 9 a.m., with the meeting at 9:30 p.m.
+Roy Titsworth will be the guest speaker at the next Great Bend Aglow Lighthouse, on Saturday, March 14, at Perkins restaurant, 2920 10th St. Coffee and social time begins at 9 a.m., with the meeting at 9:30.
+It is open to everyone.

 Lord, Help our legislators, both national and state, to see keenly their responsibility to be just and fair, sensible and kind in their deliberations, so we may live in peace throughout the nation and the world.
 Amen

 LINDSBORG - Bethany College and Bethany House of Studies are presenting An Evening with the Rev. Nadia Bolz-Weber at 7 p.m. on Wednesday, Feb.
 4, at the Burnett Center, Bethany College, Lindsborg.